hollodotme/fast-cgi-client/README.md

 A PHP fast CGI client to send requests (a)synchronously to PHP-FPM using the [FastCGI Protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html).

-This library is based on the work of [Pierrick Charron](https://github.com/adoy)'s [PHP-FastCGI-Client](https://github.com/adoy/PHP-FastCGI-Client/) and was ported and modernized to PHP 7.0/PHP 7.1 and extended with unit tests.
+This library is based on the work of [Pierrick Charron](https://github.com/adoy)'s [PHP-FastCGI-Client](https://github.com/adoy/PHP-FastCGI-Client/) and was ported and modernized to PHP 7.0/PHP 7.1, extended with some features for handling multiple requests (in loops) and unit and integration tests as well.

 You can find an experimental use-case in my related blog posts: